-1. To validate existing assumptions of usability issues we have.
+1. To validate existing assumptions of usability issues in our product.

-2. To discover useful features we might miss in the current product, which might be added to the next phase of the product.
+2. To discover additional features we didn't have in the current product, which might be added to the next phase of the product.

 1.2 Task Flows

-Figure1: One task flow I did while doing cognitive walkthrough.
+Figure 1: One task flow I did while doing the cognitive walkthrough.

 1.3 Task table and rating system

-Table1: Example of a task based preparation table
+Table 1: Example of a task table to support usability testing.

-There are various remote user testing software to use, Remote UX Research summarized a detailed list of remote ux research tools.
-However, I chose Zoom meeting, a remote communication tool for team collaboration instead.
-It offers functions such as video conference, screen sharing, video recording and remote control.
-The first two functions are already enough for a moderated remote testing: for remote communication during the test while observing how participants interact with our App on his/her screen.
-Video recording is for more detailed qualitative analysis afterwards thus optional and remote control enable testers to help participants when they encounter technical errors.
-Zoom offers 45 minutes’ free video session for anyone, so participants can just join the remote meeting by clicking a link.
-They don’t have to register a zoom account.
+I researched a bit and found Remote UX research and NNgroup has recommended a detailed list of remote UX tools.
+Then I ended up choosing Zoom meeting as it offers functions such as video conference, screen sharing.
+These functions are enough for remote communication during the test and enable me to observe participants' action on their screens.
+Video recording is for more detailed qualitative analysis afterward thus optional and remote control enables testers to help participants when they encounter technical errors.
+Zoom offers 45 minutes’ free video session for anyone, so participants can just join the remote meeting within a click.
+It's also good that they don’t have to register a zoom account.

 2. Conducting the Test